erdemkosk/erdemkosk/README.md

 ## Hey there...
 I'm a **Back-end Developer** with computer engineering background.
-Enthusiastic software engineer with 5+ years experience participating in the complete product development lifecycle of successfully launched applications.
+Enthusiastic computer engineer with 5+ years experience participating in the complete product development lifecycle of successfully launched applications.

 Thanks to the different projects I have been involved in, I have obtained a wide range of different information.